xavierchia/xavierchia.github.io/_posts/2024-01-14-patterns-frames.md

 Bring them to the spotlight instead of having them linger in the shadows so to speak.

 Competitive team sports work wonderfully for me.

+Running my own company, going from solopreneur to working with a team, is another great learning tool.

 Another surprisingly useful tool has been improv.